 The underlying data presented in Figure 4 above are available on request from the UK EITI Secretariat.

-Combined oil and gas production volumes from the UKCS peaked in 1999 at 4.5 million boe/day and declined to 1.4 million boe/day by 2014 – a consequence of natural reservoir decline in existing fields combined with fewer/smaller developments.
-Between 2014 and 2019, however, this trend was reversed and production on the UKCS increased by 19% to 1.7 million boe/day before falling back in 2020 to 1.6 million boe/day.
+Combined oil and gas production volumes from the UKCS peaked in 1999 at 4.4million boe/day and declined to 1.4 million boe/day by 2014 – a consequence of natural reservoir decline in existing fields combined with fewer/smaller developments.
+Between 2014 and 2019, however, this trend was reversed and production on the UKCS increased to 1.6 million boe/day before falling to 1.3 million boe/day in 2021 and 2022.

 Table 1.
 Data on the volume and value of UK oil production and trade